James Outman Preview, Player Props: Dodgers vs. Red Sox

-On Saturday, James Outman (hitting .176 in his past 10 games) and the Los Angeles Dodgers play the Boston Red Sox, whose starting pitcher will be James Paxton.
-First pitch is at 4:10 PM ET.
+James Outman -- .152 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Boston Red Sox, with Tanner Houck on the mound, on August 27 at 1:35 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Guardians.
+In his last game he had a hitless showing (0-for-2) against the Red Sox.

 James Outman Game Info & Props vs. the Red Sox